-The curious thing is after a person transforms, it’s such a profound process, the first desire is always to share.
+The curious thing is after a person transforms; it’s such a profound process, the first desire is always to share.
 It’s a natural urge to share change since it’s a wondrous process, one which gives a person a deep clarity of life.
 The sharing is natural as part of testing the boundaries and nature of one’s change relative to how others see you.

 Strange isn’t it?
-To go through a process which makes everything clear, to discover a fuller life only to discover on average, you cannot share your change.
+To go through a process that makes everything clear, to discover a fuller life only to discover on average, you cannot share your change.
 Now, this is due to many many reasons.
 But it comes down to the truth we already talked about in that life transformation is personal.

-So many people after transformation often try to push their transformation to others.
+So many people, after transformation, often try to push their transformation to others.
 This is always a path towards conflict, which then would cause you to lose your inner peace.

 I smiled when my friend sent me the statement because the truth is 100% correct in that you just have to live it :).